milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Cloud Trace: Cloud Trace provides latency sampling and reporting for App Engine, including per-URL statistics and latency distributions.

+Google Cloud Backup and DR: Google Cloud Backup and DR is a managed backup and disaster recovery service for centralized protection of workloads in Google Cloud.

 Developer Tools

 Artifact Registry: Artifact Registry is a service for managing container images and packages.
 It is integrated with Google Cloud tooling and runtimes and comes with support for native artifact protocols.
 This makes it simple to integrate it with your CI/CD tooling to set up automated pipelines.